leobudima/elogii-blog/content/how-to-optimize-route-planning.md

 ## Route Planning

-Regardless of the industry you’re in, route planning is important for transportation logistics.
+Regardless of the industry, you’re in, route planning is important for transportation logistics.

 But not every business relies on planned routes to distribute goods.